magnuspalmblad/addFeatures/README.md

 ### 1.1 What is addFeatures?

-addFeatures adds spot images to a SCiLS Lab dataset from a list of defined mass spectral features, also generated in SCiLS Lab and saved to a .csv file.
+addFeatures adds spot images to a SCiLS Lab dataset from a list of defined mass spectral features, also generated in SCiLS Lab and saved to a CSV file.

 ### 1.2 What can addFeatures be used for?